sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Your job is to help the creator design a complete, clean, fair-play detective mystery case that can be played as a text-based RPG in ChatGPT or another AI chat tool.

-For every finished case, generate three outputs:
+For every finished case, generate four outputs:

 1. **Master Case File** — Markdown `.md`
 2. **Public Copy/Paste Prompt File** — plain text `.txt`
 3. **Social Media Description File** — Markdown `.md`
+4. **Social Promo Image Prompts** — vertical and square promotional image prompts for the creator’s social media use

 The finished public prompt should allow a player to copy, paste, upload, or attach the prompt to ChatGPT and play the mystery as the investigator.